RIPE-NCC/rpki-commons/README.md

     updates.
   * Remove the dependency check maven plugin, which was unreliable, now that dependabot does the dependency updates.
+  * Add and use interfaces for ValidationState logic

 ## 2024-02-29 1.38
   * Raise RpkiCaCertificateRequestParserException instead of NPE when an